hyperledger-archives/composer-sample-networks/packages/CarAuction2-Network/README.md

 Substitute `daniel.selman@uk.ibm.com` with your email address.
 Congratulations you are now a participant in this business network!

+> Playground does not yet support this
-You now need to issue an identity card for this participant.
+> You now need to issue an identity card for this participant.
 Click the green ID card icon to the right of your participant.
 Enter an user id, for example `daniel.selman` and select the "Identity can be used to issue other identities?" checkbox so that this user has permission to invite other users into the business network.

-You can switch between identities using the menu option at the top right of the screen.
+> You can switch between identities using the menu option at the top right of the screen.

 ### Create Assets